CloudWithChris/cloudwithchris.com/content/blog/go-interfaces/index.md

 That sounds a bit confusing, so let's break it down into a tangible example.

 Let's say we have a type called `Account`.
 This type has two methods, `Deposit` and `Withdraw`.

 Our fictitious bank might have different types of accounts.
-For example, we might offer a current account, a savings account, and a stock account for our customers.
+For example, we might offer a current account, a savings account, and an Individual Savings Account (ISA) for our customers.
 Each of these accounts have the same basic characteristics (e.g. they have a balance, and they can deposit and withdraw money), but they will have different concrete behaviours (i.e. what happens when you deposit or withdraw money in each of those scenarios might be different).

 So, why would we want to create a generic type (or interface)?
 It allows us to program against something 'universal' (i.e. a contract), instead of the concrete type.
 This aids in re-usability, and gives us flexibility to make adjustments in the future, such as completely new implementations.
 What if we decided to offer an account for Crypto currencies?
 We could create a new type of account, and then implement the interface for that type.